suurjaak/Skyperious/README.md

-If wxPython is not available, the command line interface will function regardless. if XlsxWriter, Pillow, dateutil or Skype4Py are not available, the program will function regardless, only with lesser service - like lacking XLSX export.
+If wxPython is not available, the command line interface will function regardless.
+If other Python libraries are not available, the program will function regardless, only with lesser service - like lacking XLSX export or full search syntax.

 Skyperious can also run under wxPython 2.8.12+, with some layout quirks.
 Python 2.6 will need the argparse library.
 Python 3 is yet unsupported.